MTG/essentia/doc/sphinxdoc/research_papers.md

 - J. Salamon, J. P. Bello, A. Farnsworth, M. Robbins, S. Keen, H. Klinck, and S. Kelling.
 Towards the automatic classification of avian flight calls for bioacoustic monitoring.
 PloS one, 11(11), e0166866, 2016.

+- C. Lopez-Tello and V. Muthukumar.
+Classifying Acoustic Signals for Wildlife Monitoring and Poacher Detection on UAVs.
+In 2018 21st Euromicro Conference on Digital System Design (DSD), pp. 685-690.
+IEEE, 2018.

 - C. Lopez-Tello.
 Acoustic Detection, Source Separation, and Classification Algorithms for Unmanned Aerial Vehicles in Wildlife Monitoring and Poaching.
 Master Thesis, University of Nevada, Las Vegas, USA, 2016

 ## Acoustic analysis for medical and neuroimaging studies